BECOME A MEMBER VOLUNTEER DONATE

 The Algonquin College Applied Museum Studies Award

-The Algonquin College Award is a prize of $750, awarded annually to a student in the Applied Museums Studies program at Algonquin College.
+The Algonquin College Award was a prize of $750, awarded annually to a student in the Applied Museums Studies program at Algonquin College.

 View items...